Don’t let your doctor use the AAP to trick you into the sexual disfigurement of your son!

 It seems that the authors of the AAP report consider the foreskin to be a part of the male body that has no meaningful function in sexuality.
 However, the foreskin is a richly innervated structure that protects the glans and plays an important role in the mechanical function of the penis during sexual acts.

-This dangerous, irresponsible, and self-contradictory policy statement had claimed that the “benefits” of foreskin amputation outweighed the “risks,” while simultaneously admitting that “. . . the true incidence of complications . . . is unknown,” all while ignoring the harm inherent in loss of the foreskin, the risk of which is 100% in every circumcision.
+The dangerous, irresponsible, and self-contradictory 2012 statement had claimed that the “benefits” of foreskin amputation outweighed the “risks,” while simultaneously admitting that “. . . the true incidence of complications . . . is unknown,” all while ignoring the harm inherent in loss of the foreskin, the risk of which is 100% in every circumcision.

 After embarrassing themselves the following year by publicly admitting that they don’t know – and more remarkably, don’t even “…think that anybody knows…” – the functions of the body part they are trying to destroy (which are well-documented throughout the medical literature), the AAP’s circumcision cheerleaders went into hiding, and their 2012 policy statement expired in disgrace after 5 years.